What is phishing?

-Phishing is when attackers impersonate trusted sources to trick you into giving up passwords, personal info, or money.
-It happens through email, texts, phone calls, fake websites, social media, and even physical mail.
+Phishing is when someone pretends to be a trusted person, company, or organization to trick you into clicking, replying, logging in, sending money, or sharing personal information.
+It can happen through email, text messages, phone calls, fake websites, social media, and even physical mail.

 Why phishing works